USS Bear

-USS Bear was a dual steam-powered and sailing ship built with 6 in-thick sides which had a long life in various cold-water and ice-filled environs.
+USS Bear was a dual steam-powered and sailing ship built with 6 in-thick sides which had a long life in various cold-water and ice-filled environments.
 She was a forerunner of modern icebreakers and had a diverse service life.
 According to the United States Coast Guard official website, Bear is described as "probably the most famous ship in the history of the Coast Guard."

 Built in Scotland in 1874 as a steamer for sealing, she was owned and operated from Newfoundland for ten years.
-In the mid-1880s, she took part in the search for the Greely Expedition.
-Captained by Michael Healy of the United States Revenue Cutter Service (later part of the U.S. Coast Guard), she worked the 20,000 mi coastline of Alaska.
+In the mid-1880s, she took part in the search for the Lady Franklin Bay Expedition.
+Commanded by Michael Healy of the United States Revenue-Marine, renamed the United States Revenue Cutter Service in 1894 (and one of the ancestor organizations of the United States Coast Guard), she worked the 20,000 mi coastline of Alaska.
 She later assisted with relief efforts after the 1906 San Francisco earthquake.

 Her services also included the second expedition of Admiral Richard E. Byrd to Antarctica, and again to the southernmost continent in 1941 to evacuate Americans at the beginning of World War II.
-She later served in patrol duty off the coast of Greenland for the United States Navy.
+She later served on patrol duty off the coast of Greenland for the United States Navy.
 Between some of these missions, she was a museum ship in Oakland, California, and starred in the 1930 film version of Jack London's The Sea-Wolf.

 After World War II, Bear was returned to use again as a sealing vessel.
-Finally, in 1963, 89 years after she had been built, while being towed to a stationary assignment as a floating restaurant in Philadelphia, Bear foundered and sank in the North Atlantic Ocean about 100 nmi south of Cape Sable Island, Nova Scotia.
+Finally, in 1963, 89 years after she had been built, while being towed to a stationary assignment as a floating restaurant in Philadelphia, Pennsylvania, Bear foundered and sank in the North Atlantic Ocean about 100 nmi south of Cape Sable Island, Nova Scotia, Canada.